The Myth of Persecution: Rewards for martyrs

 Moss describes Church teachings that, once dead, all would wait for the Day of Judgement to decide one's eternal fate – all except for martyrs, who were awarded a martyr's crown and immediately went to heaven.
 For this reason some Christians deliberately sought martyrdom in a quest for a martyr's crown.

 Conclusions

 It is the author's contention that there are consequences of the promotion of such a "myth" that reaches the present day.
 While accepting that there were genuine cases of martyrdom and state persecutions of Christians, the author goes on to claim that the idea of a persecuted church was greatly exaggerated, especially by the early church historian Eusebius.
 The author concludes that the idea that Christians have always been persecuted by the powers of evil, and always will be, has led to a combative and aggressive attitude by Christians even today.
-This is evidenced, according to Moss, in debates over such issues as abortion and same-sex marriage.
+This is evidenced, according to Moss, by the invocation of the persecution of Christians in debates over such issues as abortion and same-sex marriage.